alloy-d/umd-juggling/index.markdown

 ## Basics

 __When__: Tuesdays and Fridays, 5&ndash;7PM.<br />
-__Where__: The sundial on the McKeldin mall (or the Thurgood Marshall room in Stamp in bad weather).
+__Where__: The sundial on the McKeldin mall, or in the Armory in bad weather---room 0117 on Tuesdays, 0116 on Fridays.

 ## News